What Is a Warehouse Management System (WMS)?

 How Does a Warehouse Management System Work?

 Businesses running inefficient warehouses will be impacted much more severely in the event of disruption, whether a severe weather event, pandemic or even during an ill-prepared peak season.
-Your warehouse management process incorporates all the steps your staff needs to take in order to get your products from your warehouse to your customers—quickly and efficiently.
+Your warehouse management process incorporates all the steps your staff needs to take to get your products from your warehouse to your customers—quickly and efficiently.
 This primarily consists of inventory delivery to your warehouse and how that inventory gets stored, in addition to order picking, packing and ultimately shipping to customers.
+Common features of top warehouse management systems include:

-- Inventory Reception/Tracking – The first step in your WMS responsibilities begins when the inventory arrives.
+- Inventory Reception/Tracking – Inventory management is one of the most important functions of a WMS.
+The first step in your WMS responsibilities begins when the inventory arrives.
 You need to track what arrives, when it arrives and store it in a way that allows you to retrieve it quickly.
+A WMS allows your warehouse to use automatic identification and data capture (AIDC) systems.
+These advanced tracking systems include barcode scanners and radiofrequency identification (RFID) scanners, ensuring that the goods in your warehouse can be found quickly when it is time for them to be moved.

 - Shipping – This includes the delivery options and shipping services offered to customers.
-Your WMS includes the completed order details and provides order tracking details for the customer.
+Your WMS includes the completed order details, packing lists and invoices, bills of lading (BoL) and order tracking details for the customer.

 - Reporting – Your software not only tracks where the inventory is in the system, but it can provide records that summarize the health of the overall system.
 These reports indicate how quickly orders are fulfilled and how accurate your fulfillment is, leading to data-driven decisions.